Up Arrow

 Preliminary Notice

-Although it is not a legal requirement to send a Preliminary Notice as a subcontractor in Connecticut, it is the best business practice to do so.
-Sending a Preliminary Notice advises all parties that you are working on the commercial project and helps you get paid faster.
+Although it is not a legal requirement to send a Preliminary Notice, it is the best business practice to do so.
+Sending a Preliminary Notice advises all parties that you are working on the project and helps you get paid faster.

 Intent to Lien